kacpermuszynski/tbd-2023z-gr-1/tasks-phase1.md

    ***what are the options for cost optimization?***

    There is a lot of ways for cost optimization.
 Here are some of the ideas, that we could implement in our environment:
-    - Instead of using virtual machines, which are running all the time, even we are not using them at the moment, we could use cloud resources, which are serverless, then we would pay only for real time of usage
+   * Instead of using virtual machines, which are running all the time, even we are not using them at the moment, we could use cloud resources, which are serverless, then we would pay only for real time of usage
-    - right-sizing, we could reduce number of workers in clusters, or change the size of virtual machine.
+   * Right-sizing, we could reduce number of workers in clusters, or change the size of virtual machine
-    - Using spot instances, if work that we are doing is not crucial(it is not a production environment) we could use a spot instances, which are much cheaper.
+   * Using spot instances, if work that we are doing is not crucial(it is not a production environment) we could use a spot instances, which are much cheaper.
-    - Delete unnecessary resources, as our environment is created using terraform, we could easily delete and create environment once again when it is needed, saving costs.
+   * Delete unnecessary resources, as our environment is created using terraform, we could easily delete and create environment once again when it is needed, saving costs.

 12. :white_check_mark: Create a BigQuery dataset and an external table